Architecture

 Real-time Capture

-When someone mentions @align in Slack or Teams:
+When someone mentions @align in Slack or Teams, the capture is instant but the intelligence is proactive:

 User mentions @align → Connector receives webhook → Gateway creates Decision Snapshot